-Under general direction, either: (1) to conduct difficult program assignments within a special treatment unit of an institution; or (2) to conduct specialized program assignments as an Assistant Classification and Parole Representative, Inmate Appeal Coordinator, Inmate Work/Training Incentive Program Coordinator, or Prison Litigation Coordinator (Legal Liaison); to perform peace officer duties as required; and to do other related work.
+Under general direction, as a sworn essential public safety officer, either: (1) to conduct difficult program assignments within a special treatment unit of an institution; or (2) to conduct specialized program assignments as an Assistant Classification and Parole Representative, Inmate Appeal Coordinator, Inmate Work/Training Incentive Program Coordinator, or Prison Litigation Coordinator (Legal Liaison); to perform peace officer duties as required; and to do other related work.

 Classification is the study of the individual prisoner for the purposes of understanding his/her needs and providing an administrative procedure for carrying out a program for his/her adjustment, education and skill training.
-Employees in this series usually are assigned either to a reception center or to a State correctional facility.
+Employees in this series usually are assigned either to a reception center or to a State correctional facility and are expected to demonstrate high ethical standards consistent with other state peace officer classifications and perform in such a way that facilitates and promotes the department’s rehabilitative programs, policies, and public safety efforts.
 Reception center staff prepare an evaluation of an inmate and make recommendations for his/her subsequent classification, assignment, transfer and program development or modification in a correctional setting.
 State correctional facilities attempt to assist inmates in their adjustment to institutional living, and to educate and provide skill training to prepare an individual for return to his/her community.

 Employees in the next lower class of Correctional Counselor I, the first full-working level in this series, are primarily concerned with the adjustment, education, skill training, classification and assignment of inmates.

 Employees in the next higher class of Correctional Counselor III are responsible for directing the inmate classification and pre-parole program or entering treatment program in an institution, and for liaison activities between the institution and Board of Prison Terms or may serve as members of the departmental headquarters' classification unit.